yilinwei/ensime.github.io/editors/emacs/install.md

 (setq exec-path (append exec-path '("/usr/local/bin")))
 ```

-Basic Scala support is provided by the excellent [`scala-mode2`](/editors/emacs/scala-mode) which provides many features specific to Scala major mode editing.
+Basic Scala support is provided by [`scala-mode2`](/editors/emacs/scala-mode) which provides many features specific to Scala major mode editing and sbt support is provided by [`sbt-mode`](/editors/emacs/sbt-mode).
+Both modes can be used independently of ENSIME and your are encouraged to read their standalone documentation to understand the role that they play.

 ## Updating

-ENSIME is under active development and there will be from time to time backward-incompatible changes, so it's important to stay up to date.
+ENSIME uses a continuous release and the developers assume that you are staying up to date with releases.

 The server will be automatically upgraded when you upgrade the client, which will result in a short `*ensime-update*` session.
 You can manually force a server update by typing: